 John Howlett is a resident of Chico and is an alumni of Chico State.
 He received his degree in Political Science with an emphasis in Land Use Planning in 1989.
 John has been a teacher since 1992 and has taught High School Social Science and upper Elementary grades.
 Currently John teaches grades 6,7 and 8 at Sherwood Montessori and is one of the founding members of this school.
 In terms of volunteer experience and activism, John has been a member of Chico State's Progressive Student Union, Baker County Planning Commission in Oregon and many other public service positions.
 John and his family returned to Chico in 2006 and is very excited about working with Butte Environmental Council to protect and preserve the natural environment here in Butte County.

-I have over 38 years of experience either working for a non-profit agency or serving on the Boards of Directors of Non-Profit agencies.
-I was one of the co-founders of BEC, both serving on the original Board of Directors, as well as, serving as its first General Manager.
+I have over 40 years of experience either working for a non-profit agency or serving on the Boards of Directors of Non-Profit agencies.
+I was one of the co-founders of BEC in 1975, both serving on the original Board of Directors, as well as serving as its first General Manager.
 Between the time period of 1976 and 1989 I served many different times on the BEC Board of Directors, leaving the Board during my first year as a City of Chico Council Member.

 My interest in serving on the BEC Board lies in my commitment to protect the land, air and water so that future generations — both human and non-human — are able to live in a healthy, vibrant community.